Read or buy our book, Build: Elements of an Effective Software Organization →

 Adopting code reviews

-It's crucial to set the review process right.
+It’s crucial to set the review process right.
 At worst, code reviews might feel like a hindrance.
-At best, code reviews help to sustain a good, stable team performance for many years.
+At best, code reviews help to sustain good, stable team performance for many years.

 You, as a team or an organization, should agree on the philosophy and motivation behind code reviews before implementing them.
 You can write down an internal “what’s a good code review” document together or refer to existing guides.
 It’s a practical way to make sure everyone is aware of the whys.